 - For replacing or topping-up, you should use the product recommended by the vehicle manufacturer.
 This should be one that meets the specification indicated by the vehicle manufacturer.
 Also, It is important to ensure that this is diluted to the correct mix with good quality water.

 The antifreeze I use is too expensive – can I use something cheaper?

-For most people a car is a significant investment.
-In comparison the price of even the most expensive antifreeze is relatively minor.
-Purchasing a good quality antifreeze will help to protect that investment.
+- For most people a car is a significant investment.
+So, Purchasing a good quality antifreeze will help to protect your investment.

 Finally, You’ll need to have the cooling system flushed and replaced from time to time.
 And because of its importance, it’s vital you keep a regular check on the condition of the fluid.